MycoMatics/ssUMI/installation_ssUMI.md

    3. Make sure the
 ## Vsearch <a name="Vsearch"></a>
 Vsearch is the free version of 64bit Usearch sort of speak.
-For more info and detailed download and installtion instructions go to [VSEARCHgit](https://github.com/torognes/vsearch)
+For more info, detailed download and installtion instructions go to [VSEARCHgit](https://github.com/torognes/vsearch)
 Source distribution [all versions](https://github.com/torognes/vsearch/releases)

 Famous last words: